BabylonJS/Documentation/content/start/chap2/face_material.md

 ---
-title: Getting Started - Chapter 2 - Face Materials
+title: Introduction - Chapter 2 - Face Materials
 image:
 description: Continue your Babylon.js learning by adding materials to individual faces of the meshes in your scene.
 keywords: getting started, start, chapter 2, face material, face materials